Kremlin says premature to judge effect of Russian coronavirus curbs without lockdowns | Health

 Kremlin says premature to judge effect of Russian coronavirus curbs without lockdowns

-The Kremlin said on Friday it was too early to judge how effective coronavirus restrictions were without lockdowns as Russia reported a record daily number of new COVID-19 infections.
+The Kremlin said on Friday it was too early to judge how effective Russia's coronavirus restrictions were without lockdowns, as the country reported a record daily number of new COVID-19 infections.

+The Kremlin has said that targeted measures in certain regions were enough because Russia was better equipped to tackle the virus than earlier in the pandemic, when it imposed lockdowns nationwide.
+Anastasia Rakova, deputy mayor of Moscow, said that 1,300 to 1,400 patients were being hospitalized in the city with the coronavirus on a daily basis.
+She added that 70% of the more than 15,000 hospital beds the city had allocated to COVID-19 patients were currently occupied.

+"Unfortunately we cannot say the situation is stable at the moment," TASS news agency quoted her as saying.
+The Russian capital, home to nearly 13 million people, recorded 6,253 new infections on Friday.

-With 1,733,440 infections, the country of about 145 million people has the world's fourth largest number of cases behind the United States, India and Brazil.
+With 1,733,440 infections, Russia has the world's fourth largest number of cases behind the United States, India and Brazil.
 Authorities also reported 378 coronavirus-related deaths in the last 24 hours, pushing the official death toll to 29,887.

 - READ MORE ON: